Newtonian-like gravity with variable $G$: Conclusions

 A considerable number of varying $G$ gravitational theories have been proposed along the last century.
 Most of them rely upon a covariant description, spanning from the first prototype of scalar-tensor theories, idealized by Brans and Dicke \cite{Brans:1961sx}, to the modern Horndeski theories \cite{Horndeski:1974wa}.
 At the Newtonian level all attempts so far relied on the {\it ad hoc} introduction of a varying $G$ as e.g., in the McVittie proposal \cite{McVittie:1978}.
 This work introduces a Newtonian formulation for a gravitational theory in which the variation (both temporal and spatial) of $G$ emerges naturally from the Lagrangian formalism (\ref{LagrangianG}).

 We have found that the gravitational potential of the proposed theory is always equivalent to the Newtonian one in vacuum.
 Inside matter distributions deviations are negligible for ordinary mass-radius rates, unless the parameter $\omega$ assumes very small values.
 Our analysis has been performed for the simplified case of a constant density spherically symmetric object and more involved configurations should be studied in the near future.
 Moreover, the entire formalism recovers the standard Newtonian results in the limit $|\omega| \rightarrow \infty$ and $\sigma \rightarrow$ constant similarly to the covariant Brans-Dicke theory.
+However it is worth noting that though our proposal has its structure inspired by the Brans-Dicke theory one can not obtain it, in the appropriate limit, from the latter.
+Strictly speaking, our approach can not be seen as a Newtonian Brans-Dicke theory since locally the weak-field limit of the original Brans-Dicke theory implies in a constant gravitational coupling.

 The cosmological framework shows a clear contribution of the variation of the field $\sigma$ as seen in the modified Friedmann equation (\ref{modfriedmann}).
 The background expansion depends on the $\omega$ value converging to the Einstein-de Sitter expansion (as in a pure dust general relativity model) in the limit $\omega \rightarrow \infty$.
 In special, when the gravitational coupling grows with time the expansion rate is enhanced; in particular cosmic accelerated expansion is allowed due to the growing of the gravitational coupling.
 Then, although not explored here, a dynamical evolution of $\omega$ could explain the transition to the accelerated cosmological expansion phase associated to dark energy.